Australian feral camel: Effects on the environment

-By 2008, it was feared that Central Australia's feral camel population had grown to roughly one million animals, and was projected to double every 8 to 10 years.
-Camels are known to cause serious degradation of local environmental and cultural sites, particularly during dry conditions.
-They directly compete with endemic animals, such as kangaroos and other marsupials, by eating much of the available plant matter; camels may further thrive as they are able to digest many unpalatable (to other mammals) species of plants.
-Camels are known for their abilities to survive without water, using fat reserves stored in their hump; however, when a source of hydration is available, even a small herd can consume much of the available water, and soil the water in the process (making it unsafe for drinking by other animals, and creating a pathogen-fostering environment).
+Camels are known to cause serious degradation of local environmental and cultural sites and native vegetations, particularly during dry conditions.
+They directly compete with endemic animals, such as kangaroos and other marsupials for food sources and shelters; camels may further thrive as they are able to digest many unpalatable (to other mammals) species of plants.
+Camels are known for their abilities to survive without water, however, when a source of hydration is available, even a small herd can consume much of the available water, and soil the water in the process (making it unsafe for drinking by other animals, and creating a pathogen-fostering environment).

-The feral camels in Australia are also known to be aggressive when they encounter herds of domestic livestock, such as cattle, sheep, and goats; they can also be dangerously territorial towards people, especially females with newly born camels and males in their rut.
-In general, the mating season is known as a hazardous time to be close to camels, of either sex.
-Pastoralists, representatives from the Central Land Council, and Aboriginal land holders, in the affected areas, were those amongst the earliest complainants.
-An AU$19 million culling program was funded in 2009, and by 2013 a total of 160,000 camels were slaughtered, estimating the feral population to have been reduced to around 300,000.
-A post-kill analysis projected the original count to be around 600,000.